Editor

 This game, which is especially popular in Australia, is held almost every week worldwide for the StarCraft II World Championship Series banner.

-Two players play head-to-head and play strategically to defeat the opponent with their unique cards and abilities.
+Two players compete head-to-head and play strategically to defeat the opponent with their unique cards and abilities.

 Hearthstone remains one of the fastest-growing eSports in the online gaming genre, captivating both the competitive scene and casual players.